Phasor.rb: Complex number class using polar coordinates

 I tried to use svn diff to make a patch file out of the class, but that didn't work as expected - diff didn't see my file at all, but instead tried to diff against several other files, so I will just attach the file and unit tests here.

-#5 Updated by Yusuke Endoh about 3 years ago
+#5 Updated by Yusuke Endoh over 3 years ago

 Bumping this.
 Please let us know your opinion.